stefan-hoeck/idris2-streams/README.md

 The above will convert every line in file `resources/fahrenheit.txt` to Celsius, skipping empty lines and comments.
-This is already very convenience, but under the hood, it does so much more:
+This is already very convenient, but under the hood, it does so much more:

 * It performs error handling: When the file in question is not present or can't be read, it will fail with an exception of type `Errno` and